scallops-cloud/nodejs-basic-course/02-project-todo-cli/exercises/02-01-project-todo-simple/README.md

 3. Shopping for food
 ```

-## Challenges:

-1. Display the todo in reversed order (newer on top).
+3. Display the todo in reversed order (newer on top).

-2. Decorate colors in other places to make it easier to understand.
+4. Decorate colors in other places to make it easier to understand.